SaxionSmartCities/netmobiel-platform/netmobiel-rideshare-ejb/doc/configuration.md

 	PASSWORD 'xxxxxx';
 ```
 ### Create the database
 In the snippet the database name is `rideshare_dev`.
 You are free to give the database any name you prefer.
+Use whatever collation or character type you see fit.
+You might also use instead template0 or template 1.

 ```SQL
 CREATE DATABASE rideshare_dev